 Pursuant to a copyright waiver agreement with the Directorate-General for Translation of the European Commission, the Commission takes care of the translation into the official languages according to their own translation process.
-The translation only covers the standards and mandatory guidance, which is then published in the Official Journal of the European Union.

-In addition, some countries (usually the standard setter or institute) have a translation contract with the IFRS Foundation to produce an 'official translation' for publication of a bound volume of IFRS Standards (usually the 'Red Book') and publication, in some cases, of individual Standards and exposure drafts.
+The translation only covers the contents of IFRS Standards as adopted by the EU (the standard and mandatory guidance) - which is what is then published in the Official Journal of the European Union.
+In addition, some countries (usually the standard setter or institute) have a translation contract with the IFRS Foundation to produce an 'official translation' for publication of a bound volume of IFRS Standards (usually the 'Red Book') and publication, in some cases, of individual standards and exposure drafts.